 The aroma of this forest honey is very intense and persistent, especially in the retronasal, and reminds the deciduous forests in autumn, humus and mushrooms with light touches of liquorice and mint.
 When tasting it, salty notes and marked bitter components can be appreciated, with greater or lesser intensity depending on the origin of the mielatos.

-Video of the forests of Spain
+Video 1: Forests of Spain

 This honey is harvested at the end of summer, mainly in August and September.
 This is when the plants release the greatest amount of mielatos. –

-d) Forest Plants
+e) Forest Plants

 Forest honey has a lot of sources.
 However, the main sources of this honey are mainly oak and holm oak.

-e) Conventional or ecological
+f) Conventional or ecological

 Currently we do not have any beekeepers who supply us with honey from the organic forest, so we only have honey from the conventional forest, i.e. not organic.

-f) Target population
+g) Target population

-This honey is suitable for anyone over the age of two.
+Furthermore, this honey is suitable for anyone over the age of two.
 For minors, it is recommended that you ask your doctor for advice.

 2. Benefits and properties